HallaSurvivor/Blog/_posts/2023-11-14-ctoctoberfest2023.md

 with some operations defined on it (allowing constants as $0$-ary operations) and equations specifying the behavior of those operations.

-An [essentially algebraic theory][3] is something like a category.
-It's a structure that can be defined as a site (or possibly multiple sets) with some operations defined on it, etc. The main superpower we get in the _essentially_ algebraic world over the algebraic one is _partially defined functions_.
+An [essentially algebraic theory][3] is something like categories.
+It's a structure that can be defined as a set (or possibly multiple sets) with some operations defined on it, etc. The main superpower we get in the _essentially_ algebraic world over the algebraic one is _partially defined functions_.
 Now our operations don't have to be defined everywhere, they are allowed